 ### Keras implementation ```py model = Sequential() model.add(Dense(H, input_dim=p, activation="tanh") # (p+1)H params model.add(Dense(K, activation="softmax")) # (H+1)K params ``` --- ## Two Hidden Layer Network

-- depth 3, width H1, H2, 1 - hidden layers with H1 and H2 units and relu activation - output layer with 1 unit and sigmoid activation
+- depth 3, width H1, H2, K=1 - hidden layers with H1 and H2 units and relu activation - output layer with 1 unit and sigmoid activation

 .center[